basvandesande/azurecodingarchitect/blog/content/posts/practice-what-you-preach.md

-+++
+---
-title = "Practice what you preach!" subtitle = "Do what you say...." description = "In this aricle I'm going all in on Azure.
-I'm going to host my new blog in Azure!" author="Bas van de Sande" date = 2021-07-27T10:14:26+02:00 featuredImage = "/practice/practice-feature.png" tags = ["azure","blog","technology"] categories = ["technology"] draft = false
+title :  "Practice what you preach!" subtitle :  "Do what you say...." description :  "In this aricle I'm going all in on Azure.
+I'm going to host my new blog in Azure!"
-+++
+author: "Bas van de Sande"
+date :  2021-07-27T10:14:26+02:00
+featuredImage :  "/practice/practice-feature.png"
+tags :
+    - azure
+    - blog
+    - technology
+categories :
+    - technology
+draft :  false
+---
 When I decided to start blogging again, I knew I wanted to talk about the things I face, working with Azure.
 In the past I used to blog as well, back then I blogged on my Journey into CRM which I started in 2014.